 Chapter 5 Annotations

-Annotations are essential for charts because they provide additional context, insights, and information that can help readers better understand the data being presented.
+Annotations are crucial for charts as they provide context, insights and clarity, helping readers better understand the data.
+Key reasons for using annotations include:

-Lets now explore how to add different types of annotations.
+Next, explore how to add various types of annotations.

 5.1 Lines

-Using lines as annotations allows you to highlight trends or events on the graph.
+Using lines as annotations allows you to highlight trends or events on the chart.

 There are several different ways to plot a segment on a chart.
 One of the simplest ways is using the geom_segment() function.